blivesta/svgpack/README.md

 SVGPack does not currently support `circle` and `ellipse` elements.
 If your SVG file has `circle` and `ellipse` elements, you will need to convert these into `path` elements.
-You can use Illustrator's 'Make Compound Path' function to convert circles and ellipses into paths.
+You can use Illustrator's `Make Compound Path (⌘ + 8)` function to convert circles and ellipses into paths.

 ## Generate with SVGPack